evandowning/deepreflect/README.md

       ```

 ## Grading
-  - Here we provide real malware binaries compiled from source code which have been [open-sourced or leaked](https://thezoo.morirt.com/).
-These are dangerous malware. **Do NOT execute these binaries.
-They are meant to be used for educational purposes only.**
+  - Here we provide real malware binaries compiled from source code which have been [open-sourced or leaked](https://thezoo.morirt.com/). **These are real malware.
+Do NOT execute these binaries.
+They should be used for educational purposes only.**
   - Graph ROC curves
     ```
     (dr) $ cd grader/